Basic Concepts in AimRT

 The “Plugin” Concept in AimRT

-• Logging backend registration interface
+• Log backend registration interface

-• Channel/RPC backend registration interface
+• Channel/Rpc backend registration interface

-• Channel/RPC registry query interface
+• Channel/Rpc registry query interface

 • RPC/Channel call filters